BurraSathwikGoud/E-commerce-Sales-Dashboard-PowerBI/README.md

 * **Payment Behavior**: Breakdown of payment modes used by customers
 * **Product Performance**: Sub-category level profit contribution

-🛒 Business Problem
+## 🛒 Business Problem

 E-commerce businesses often struggle with scattered data, making it difficult to get a unified view of sales, customer behavior, and profitability.
 Without clear dashboards, decision-makers face delays in insights, affecting growth and strategy.

-🎯 Goal of the Dashboard
+## 🎯 Goal of the Dashboard

-To build a centralized dashboard providing a 360-degree view of e-commerce sales performance, helping stakeholders:
+To build a centralized dashboard providing a **360-degree view of e-commerce sales performance**, helping stakeholders:

 * Track overall and regional sales
 * Analyze profitability trends
 * Identify top-performing products and customers
 * Understand payment preferences

-📌 Walkthrough of Key Visuals
+## 📌 Walkthrough of Key Visuals

 * 📅 **Profit by Month**: Highlights profitable and loss-making months
 * 🌍 **Sales by State**: Identifies top contributing states